barduinor/box-workshop-python/workshops/search/search.md

 ```

 ## Try combining queries using AND, OR, and NOT
-* `apple NOT banana` should return items with both "apple" but nor "banana"
+* `apple NOT banana` should return items with both "apple" but not "banana"
 * `apple AND pineapple` should return items with both "apple" and "pineapple"
 * `pineapple OR banana` should return items with "pineapple" or "banana"